 - MSU Child Care Grant: The MSU Child Care Grant program provides funds to students with children to assist in meeting the cost of licensed child care during the school year.
-The maximum award for the MSU Child Care Grant is $1,000 per semester per child.
 Applications are available 30 days prior to each semester.

 - Spartan Kids Grant: The Spartan Kids Grant is available to undergraduate, graduate, and international students who demonstrate financial need.
-The grant amount is $3,000 or 666 hours per child in the family.
 Students must be willing to use one of the contracted childcare providers for this program.
 Applications are made available through the Family Resource Center.

 - Family Resource Center: The Family Resource Center at Michigan State University provides and directs students to services and community resources to assist in balancing responsibilities between school, work, and family.

 - Student Parents on a Mission (SPOM): A support organization for Michigan State University students with children.